OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

     oneflow-template update <ID> <file>

-The above exmaple will update the descripton of the Service template and the cardinality of the ``frontend``` role after merging both files.
+The above example will update the description of the Service template and the cardinality of the ``frontend``` role after merging both files.

 Updating Service Templates can also be done through Sunstone.
 Simply select the desired Service Template, making the changes through the graphical interface selecting the ``Update`` button in the toolbar;